fusterma/JUAS2024/Tutorials2024.md

 ## Tutorial 5: Chromaticity correction and non-linearities

-The goal of this tutorial is to design a chromaticity correction scheme fo rthe FODO cell of Tutorial 4 by installing sextupoles.
+The goal of this tutorial is to design a chromaticity correction scheme for the FODO cell of Tutorial 4 by installing sextupoles.
 Then, the impact of the sextupoles on the particles' beam dynamics will be evaluated by means of tracking studies.

 <p align="center">
 <img src="Figures/Tutorial5_chroma_correction.jpg" width="50%"/>